freeman-lab/myopts/README.md

 This module provides a command line tool for parsing a Python file and generating nice looking markdown with your function definitions.
 It's extremely opinionated and rigid!
 But also extremely easy to use.

 I wrote it because [Sphinx](http://www.sphinx-doc.org/en/stable/), the main documentation framework for Python, is complicated, involves a lot of configuration, and exports to re-structured text.
-Especially for small projects, I want to write documentation in markdown and just combine it with automatically generated function APIs.
+Especially for small projects, I want to write documentation in markdown and just combine it with automatically generated function and option signatures.
 This module helps you do that!

 Why `myopts`?
 There's a bug called [*`Paonias myops`*](http://bugguide.net/node/view/3713/bgimage) that's also known as the small-eyed Sphinx.